Carlgege/HAR-JMX-JmeterConverter/README.md

 Basically, HAR Converter is a java based tool for converting har files to jmx for JMeter testing frame work to use, which saves manual work to add and configure the samplers.

-                                                                The CopyRight is reserved by ThoughtWire
+                                                                The @CopyRight is reserved by ThoughtWire